Skip to content

 If the Theme node is not specified at all, Kittox uses Auto with the default palette, system font and filled icons at Medium size.

-(value)AutoTheme mode: Light, Dark, or Auto (follows the OS preference via prefers-color-scheme)
+ModeAutoTheme mode: Light, Dark, or Auto (follows the OS preference via prefers-color-scheme)

-Font-Familysystem UI stackFont family used by the whole application
+Font-Familysystem UI stackFont family used by the whole application (shared across modes)

-IconStylefilledMaterial Design Icon style: filled, outlined, round, sharp, two-tone
+IconStylefilledMaterial Design Icon style: filled, outlined, round, sharp, two-tone (server-side)

-IconSizeMediumDefault icon size: Small (1em), Medium (1.4em), Large (1.8em)
+IconSizeMediumDefault icon size: Small (1em), Medium (1.4em), Large (1.8em) (server-side)

 Theme mode

-The value of the Theme node selects the base palette:
+The Mode sub-property selects the base palette:

 ModeBehavior